^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The aorta (aorta) is the largest unpaired arterial vessel of the great circle of blood circulation.
-The aorta is divided into three sections: the ascending part of the aorta, the arch of the aorta and the descending part of the aorta, which in turn is divided into the thoracic and abdominal parts).
+The aortais the largest unpaired arterial vessel of the systemic circulation.
+The aorta is divided into three sections: the ascending aorta, the aortic arch, and the descending aorta, which in turn is divided into the thoracic and abdominal sections.

-The ascending part of the aorta (pars ascendens aortae) emerges from the left ventricle behind the left edge of the sternum at the level of the third intercostal space.
-In the initial section, it has an extension - the bulb of the aorta (bulbus aortae, 25-30 mm across).
+The ascending aorta (pars ascendens aortae) emerges from the left ventricle behind the left edge of the sternum at the level of the third intercostal space.
+In the initial section it has an expansion - the aortic bulb (bulbus aortae, 25-30 mm in diameter).
 At the location of the aortic valve, on the inner side of the aorta there are three sinuses (sinus aortae).
-Each of them is located between the corresponding semilunar flap and the wall of the aorta.
-From the beginning of the ascending part of the aorta, the right and left coronary arteries depart .
-The ascending part of the aorta lies behind and partly to the right of the pulmonary trunk, rises and at the level of the cartilage connection II of the right rib with the sternum passes into the arch of the aorta (here its diameter is 21-22 mm).
+Each of them is located between the corresponding semilunar valve and the wall of the aorta.
+The right and left coronary arteries branch off from the beginning of the ascending aorta.
+The ascending aorta lies behind and partly to the right of the pulmonary trunk, rises upward and at the level of the junction of the cartilage of the second right rib with the sternum passes into the aortic arch (here its diameter is 21-22 mm).

 Branches of the ascending aorta